CrayLabs/SmartSim-Zoo/cheyenne/README.md

 # Cheyenne Tutorials

-Cheyenne is the supercomputer at the National Center for Atmopheric Research.
+Cheyenne is the supercomputer at the National Center for Atmospheric Research (NCAR).
 The following tutorials are meant to aide users on Cheyenne with getting used to the different types of workflows that are possible with SmartSim.